imsc-rosetta/imsc-rosetta-specification/documents/styles.md

 you may modify the style attribute of _d_default to contain zero or more styles from the d_xxx range.

 ### _r_default
-you may modify tts:fontSize, tts:lineHeight.
+you may modify tts:fontSize (in `rh` units only), tts:lineHeight (in `%` units).

-you may modify ebutts:linePadding (suggest you don't)
+you may modify ebutts:linePadding (suggest you don't).
+It MUST be specified in `c` units.

 you may modify the style attribute.
 It MUST contain a colour from s_fg_xxx, and MAY contain an alignment from p_al_xxxx.  e.g. style:"s_fg_yellow p_al_center"

-you may modify tts:luminanceGain
+you may modify tts:luminanceGain (float value)

+you may modify itts:fillLineGap ("true" or "false")

 ### _r_quantisationregion
 you may modify tts:origin, tts:extent, tts:fontSize, tts:lineHeight.